Your visit to Morden Hall Park Garden Centre

 - Address: Morden Hall Park Garden Centre, Morden Hall Road, Morden, London, SM4 5JD

-- The Potting Shed Café serves a range of meals, snacks and drinks, for adults and kids.
+- The Potting Shed Café serves a range of takeaway snacks and drinks

 - Toilets are available in the Garden Centre, Potting Shed Café, Stableyard, and Snuff Mill (when open).

 - Dogs are welcome, but should be kept on a lead.